BE A HERO

 FOR KIDS LIKE SAM

-FIRES and NORSE strike without warning in healthy individuals.
-Within hours they trigger life-threatening, relentless seizures, that are exceptionally difficult to stop.
+They strike without warning in previously healthy people, with no history of epilepsy.
+Within hours they can trigger life-threatening, relentless seizures, that are exceptionally difficult to stop.
+There is no cure.

 OUR SERVICES